On this page:

-Using gutter guards is an inexpensive method of preventing the need to hire someone to clean your gutters.
-There are several different styles you can get
+Using gutter guards is an inexpensive method of eliminating the need to clean your gutters.
+There are several styles available.

 One popular option is a clip-on mesh or screen.
-It covers the gutter so leaves and pine needles don’t get into the gutters and form a dam, which will eventually cause rainwater to overflow and defeat the purpose of the gutters.
+It covers the gutter so leaves and pine needles don’t get into the gutters and form a dam, which will eventually cause rainwater to overflow and defeat the purpose of installing them at all.